SUMMARY

 HABITAT

-The Banded Wolf Snake is a terrestrial species often hunting in forested areas or water culverts.
-It can be found distributed across Hong Kong but is very rare and not thought to exist on Hong Kong Island.
-A less common encounter for most given its nocturnal nature, it is possible though very unlikely to bump into one on the trail and if so they should be give a wide berth and left alone due to similar appearance with the deadly Many Banded Krait.
+The banded wolf snake is a terrestrial species often hunting in forested areas.
+It can be found distributed across Hong Kong but is rare and not thought to currently exist on Hong Kong Island.
+A less common encounter for most given its nocturnal nature, it is possible though very unlikely to bump into one on the trail and if so they should be give a wide berth and left alone due to similar appearance with the venomous Many Banded Krait.

 MISTAKEN IDENTITY

-NO SNAKE SHOULD EVER BE HANDLED BY ANYONE BUT EXPERTS: The Banded Wolf Snake can be potentially confused with the Many Banded Krait, which is a highly deadly species.
-A Banded Wolf Snake should never be handled or approached due to the potential for confusing species.
-Visit the 'Practical Venomous Snake ID' section of the Snake ID page for tips on identifying some of the more common venomous species.
+NO SNAKE SHOULD EVER BE HANDLED BY ANYONE BUT EXPERTS: The banded wolf snake can be potentially confused with the Many Banded Krait, which is a highly venomous species.
+A banded wolf snake should never be handled or approached due to the potential for confusing species.